Perennials & Biennials

 Native: north temperate zones in the world.

-Convallaria is Latin means “valley.”
+Convallaria is Latin meaning “valley.”
 Majalis means “May flowering.”
 Lily of the valley has been cultivated since at least 1000 B.C.
 The Norse goddess of dawn adopted it as her special flower.
 According to legend the plant first appeared at the spot where St. Leonard shed blood while conquering the dragons.
 Grown in the garden of Johann Konrad von Gemmingen prince bishop of Eichstätt in Bavaria, c.
 1600.
 17th century herbalists used Lily of the Valley to improve memory and strengthen the heartbeat.
 Robert Louis Stevenson reported medicinal uses in Kidnapped: “for sprains, rub it in; and for the cholic, a greate spooneful in the hour.”
+Pink flowered varieties, striped and variegated ones grew in the 1500’s.
 Grown by Jefferson at Monticello.
 Pressed specimen in Emily Dickinson’s herbarium.

 • Coreopsis lanceolata Lanceleaf tickseed Z 4-9